gogins/csound-webserver-opcodes/README.md

 # webserver_open_resource

 `webserver_open_resource` - Makes the named resource available from the internal Web server.
-The Web server's base URI plus the named resource should form a valid URL.
+The Web server's origin plus the named resource should form a valid URL.

 Please note, Web page opened with this opcode will not have access to Csound